lisawink/UTPM/README.md

 ### Reproducing figures

-The code for reproducing figures 1, 3 and 4 and supplementary figure 1 is included in the Figures folder
+The code for reproducing figures 1, 3 and 4 and supplementary figure 1 is included in the folder titled 'Figures'